corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/_index.md

 This removes the ability for information to leak out through the observation of anonymous state changes in more public systems where, despite the potential anonymity of participants, the entire state is visible.
 * **Compliance** - Corda, being designed with the financial services industry in mind, works seamlessly with existing financial systems, allowing banks and other financial institutions to integrate it into their existing processes.
 * **Scalability** - Corda is designed to be highly scalable, allowing it to handle large volumes of operations without sacrificing performance or security.
 This is especially suitable for the financial services industry, which processes huge volumes of financial transactions in short periods of time.
 * **Consensus mechanisms** - Corda uses smart contracts to automate complex agreements between parties.
-These contracts are written in common programming languages, making them easier to create and manage than some other DLT platforms.
+These contracts are written in common programming languages, Java and Kotlin, making them easier to create and manage than some other DLT platforms.
 Smart contracts on Corda are compatible with existing and future regulations and grounded in legal constructs.
 They record and manage the evolution of agreements (for example, financial agreements) and other shared data between two or more verified and identifiable parties.
 Supervisory and regulatory bodies can be given access to the network as observers to verify the contract.
 * **Workflow** - Corda flows are an important feature of Corda.
 They help to simplify and automate often complex business processes on the Corda network.
 Flows define the steps required to complete a specific business process, such as a trade or a settlement.
 Flows use a messaging system to allow communication and updates between relevant parties.
 Flows are designed to be modular, meaning that each step in the flow can be executed independently and in parallel with other steps, which makes Corda efficient, with fast processing times.